 The Soccer Fence: A story of friendship, hope, and apartheid in South Africa by Phil Bildner

 When Apartheid ended, the soccer fence separating Hector from a pitch where white boys played soccer was still closed.
-For the African Cup of Nations in 1996, the South African team was, for the first time, inclusive and their victory defeating Cameroon for the title helped to bring their country together.
+For the African Cup of Nations in 1996, the South African team was, for the first time, inclusive and their victory in defeating Cameroon for the title helped to bring their country together.

 And finally, the fence opened for Hector.
 The power of soccer to find commonality and bring people together is powerfully illustrated in this uplifting picture book.
 A history of Apartheid is included. [historical fiction picture book, ages 6 and up]